 Even though guns have been around for quite some time and their form factors have since modernized, their operating principles haven’t changed from their origins: they fire projectiles from compressed gas in a barrel or cylinder through combustion of some form.
-Link
+How Guns Work.

 As time has passed, guns have developed into what they are today: all manner of rifles, handguns, shotguns, and more.
 They each have their own set of characteristics that make them unique, but almost all share that same ancient operating principle that launched that spear from a tube of bamboo over a thousand years ago.